 In Semester 2, the focus in Mechatronics will be based around remote control systems and processes.
 This will include the manufacturing of drones and hovercrafts with the aid of virtual reality headsets.
-The mix of Electronics, Design, Mechanisms, Programming and Design skills will make a solid platform for the students to progress into a wide range of pathways.
+The mix of electronics, design, mechanisms and programming skills will make a solid platform for the students to progress into a wide range of pathways.